 Indian Bead Shirts

-Indian Corn Kernal Guess
+Indian Corn Kernel Guess

-pumpkins - have a decorating contest and decorate them with yarn for hair and draw on features with colorful permanent markers.
+Instead of carving pumpkins - have a decorating contest and decorate them with yarn for hair and draw on features with colorful permanent markers.
 Add hats, sunglasses and earrings!